pmem/ndctl/ndctl-setup-passphrase.md

 =======

 `<dimm>`
-    A 'nmemX' device name, or a dimm id number.
-The keyword 'all' can be specified to carry out the operation on every dimm in the system, optionally filtered by bus id (see --bus= option).
+A *nmemX* device name, or a dimm id number.
+Restrict the operation to the specified dimm(s).
+The keyword *all* can be specified to indicate the lack of any restriction, however this is the same as not supplying a --dimm option at all.

 `-b; --bus=`
-Enforce that the operation only be carried on devices that are attached to the given bus.
-Where *bus* can be a provider name or a bus id number.
+A bus id number, or a provider string (e.g. "ACPI.NFIT").
+Restrict the operation to the specified bus(es).
+The keyword *all* can be specified to indicate the lack of any restriction, however this is the same as not supplying a --bus option at all.

 `-k; --key\_handle=`
 Handle for the master *kek* (key-encryption-key) that will be used for